taskcluster/taskcluster-docs/src/manual/design/devel/best-practices/commits.md

    When a commit is explained, focus on the *why* and *what*.
 Details about *how* a change was made can be explored simply by taking a look at the code.
-If the code being commited necessitates extra explanation, then this is best handled with source comments.
+If the code being committed necessitates extra explanation, then this is best handled with source comments.

 * Bullet points are okay to use